Centerfold (song)

-"Centerfold" is a 1981 single released by the J. Geils Band from their album Freeze Frame.
-The most successful single of the group's career, it reached number one on the US Billboard Hot 100 chart in February 1982 and held that spot for six weeks.
+"Centerfold" is a song by the J. Geils Band, released in September 1981 as the lead single from their tenth album Freeze Frame.
+It reached No. 1 on the U.S. Billboard Hot 100 in February 1982 and held that spot for six consecutive weeks, becoming the most successful single of the group's career.

 Overview

 The song is about a man who is shocked to discover that his high school crush appeared in a centerfold spread for an unspecified men's magazine.
-The song's narrator is torn between conflicting feelings: his disappointment due to her loss of innocence, and his lust until the end of the song.
+The song's narrator is torn between conflicting feelings: his disappointment due to what he perceives as her loss of innocence, and his lust until the end of the song.

-The song was the band's biggest hit and the only one in the top of the US charts.
-It was released in autumn 1981, and eventually went to number one on the US Billboard Hot 100 in February 1982, and stayed there for six weeks.
+The song was the band's biggest hit and the only one to reach the top of the US charts.
+It was released in the fall of 1981, and eventually went to number one on the US Billboard Hot 100 in February 1982, and stayed there for six weeks.
 It was the first single released from the album Freeze Frame and the music video for the song was an early staple on recently launched MTV.
 It also peaked at number one in Australia and Canada.

 In February 1982, after the song hit No. 1 in the US, "Centerfold" peaked at No. 3 in the UK Top 40, earning the J. Geils Band their only major hit single in the UK, although follow-up "Freeze-Frame" would also peak within the top 40 at No. 27.
-The song is one of the on-disc songs on the 2010 music video game Rock Band 3.

 Record World called it a "clever rocker" and said that "the na-na chorus and Peter Wolf's carefree vocals add up to an AOR-pop hit."

 In 2018, the song was ranked at No. 66 on Billboard's All Time Top Songs.
 Ultimate Classic Rock critic Michael Gallucci rated it to be the band's all-time greatest song.